radar/guides/patterns.md

 ### Requiring rubygems

-This line:
+This line...

     require 'rubygems'

-Should not be neecessary in your gem code, since RubyGems is loaded already when a gem is required.
+...should not be necessary in your gem code, since RubyGems is loaded already when a gem is required.
 Not having `require 'rubygems'` in your code means that the gem can be easily used without needing the RubyGems client to run.